vanilla/vanilla-cli/README.md

 [Debugging in VsCode](https://code.visualstudio.com/Docs/editor/debugging)

-If you use [VSCode](https://code.visualstudio.com/) a debugging script is included called `Listen for XDebug`

 #### Running the Debugger

 Just export `XDEBUG_CONFIG` from your shell, set up your IDE to listen for XDebug, and run your vanilla command.